-Fitness will change your life.
+To be fit for life is to change your life for the better.
 It may even save it.
-There are so many ways fitness can empowers us, and it goes far beyond how we look.
+There are so many ways fitness can empowers you, and it goes far beyond how you look.

 I’ve struggled with weight all my life, it seems.
 I got my mom’s genes and it’s been a lifelong struggle for her.
 So often we tend to think of exercise as being all about weight loss, or more specifically, fat loss.